gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 When compared to inline scripts, external scripts have a number of advantages that make them the most common type of script tag in use today.

 1. They let you avoid sending the same bit of JavaScript with every request, leveraging the browser’s caching mechanism and reducing overall bandwidth.
-2. They have an address that will appear in the stack trace, making them far easier to debug.
+2. They have an address that appears in the stack trace, making them far easier to debug.
 3. They mean you can use different hosting strategies for different parts of your site, optimizing delivery and potentially reducing costs.
 4. They allow for better code organization.

 The main disadvantage they have against inline scripts is the extra indirection, which increases latency, at least on the first page load.
-Whether they are more or less secure than inline scripts is a thorny question that’s hard to answer.
+Whether they're more or less secure than inline scripts is a thorny question that’s hard to answer.

 Here are some examples of external script tags: